JiiHu/hermes/README.md

 # Hermes
-With a name derived from Greek gods, Hermes helps you to find music you like from different countries.
+With a name derived from Greek gods, Hermes helps you find out that which country's music taste is closest to yours.

 <br />
 <br />